 Adult ADHD Treatment

+Research increasingly links ADHD and early trauma.
 Big and little trauma can affect a growing nervous system.
-Executive functions are often impacted.
-Effective therapy takes your whole history into consideration.
+Executive functions (EFs) in particular.
+That's why EF skills training alone often fails.
+Effective therapy takes your whole history into consideration, beginning with the intake assessment process.

 Does this sound like you (or someone you care about)?